The UnProcessed Pantry Project (UP3): A Novel Approach to Improving Dietary Quality for Low-Income Adults Served by Rural Food Pantries

 Beginning in September 2018, Dr. Carmen Byker Shanks became project leader of a new CAIRHE research project titled The UnProcessed Pantry Project (UP3): A Novel Approach to Improving Dietary Quality for Low-Income Adults Served by Rural Food Pantries.
 Previously she led a CAIRHE pilot project, Promoting Dietary Quality at FDPIR Through a Fruit and Vegetable Intervention (2017-18).
-Her new project builds on the successes of that pilot study.
+Her research project built on the successes of that pilot study.

-Consistent with CAIRHE’s health equity mission, UP3 addresses inequities in access to fresh, healthier foods and related increased chronic disease risks among rural communities when compared to urban communities.
-The overarching goal of this research is to develop a scalable intervention that facilitates the availability of minimally processed foods (or nutrient-dense foods low in added sugar, fat, salt, and additives) at rural food pantries while promoting healthy diets to decrease health risks.
+Consistent with CAIRHE’s health equity mission, UP3 addressed inequities in access to fresh, healthier foods and related increased chronic disease risks among rural communities when compared to urban communities.
+The overarching goal of this research was to develop a scalable intervention that facilitates the availability of minimally processed foods (or nutrient-dense foods low in added sugar, fat, salt, and additives) at rural food pantries while promoting healthy diets to decrease health risks.

-UP3 aims to improve dietary quality by influencing the food supply through organization-wide nutrition policies, modifying the food environment at food pantries with minimally processed foods and "nudges" toward healthier options, and changing participant dietary intake through nutrition education.
+UP3 aimed to improve dietary quality by influencing the food supply through organization-wide nutrition policies, modifying the food environment at food pantries with minimally processed foods and "nudges" toward healthier options, and changing participant dietary intake through nutrition education.

 Related Publications (Selected)